About Debra Ruh

 And I always have been saying I’m proud to be an American.
 But I’m proud to be a global citizen because I travel a lot to other countries and I see that all over the world people love their families.
 They love their friends.
 They want to do things that make a difference in the world.

 Yeah, there’s a small minority of selfish people in the world.
 Obviously, some of them are leading whole countries, but I won’t go there, but I think we’re going to learn that we’re in this together, that we’re stronger together, that we have to support each other.
+We have to stop making other people the enemy and understand we are all the same.

 We’re all so much more alike.
 And I don’t believe we’re gonna go back.
 We’re not going to go back.